eric-0815/SHARE-INTERVIEW/README.md

 ### 5. Are you good at git? what is your workflow?

-### 6. How do you deal with the conflict in your team
+### 6. How do you deal with the conflict in your team?

+### 7. What have you learned from the last bug you fixed?
 ## Tech questions

 ### 1. What tech-stacks will you use for a green field project (undeveloped project)